-- 162. These two principles essentially reflect opposite sides of the same coin, both requiring that prices should look to the future and be based on long run marginal costs.
-In essence, prices should be low where future investment is low (and spare capacity exists,; and prices should be high where capacity is constrained and investment is needed. - 163.
+- 168. These two principles require that prices should look to the future and be based on long run marginal costs.
+In essence, prices should be low where future investment is low (and spare capacity exists) and high where capacity is constrained and investment is needed. - 169.
 The most significant cost driver that influences the need to invest to develop the network is the combined peak demand of all consumers in an area.
-Powerco designs and constructs its network to meet this peak load. - 164.
-Powerco's tariffs in the Eastern and Western regions are structured to reflect different capacity bands, which allow us to differentiate our charges based on the provision of different levels of end-use capacity to our consumers. - 165.
-Our tariffs across both regions also provide differentials between peak and off-peak consumption in order to reflect the difference in long term costs associated with investment in additional network capacity. - 166.
-Powerco's demand charge in the Western region for both mass market and larger commercial/industrial customers is designed to signal the cost of new investment by ensuring that consumers that contribute towards the peak demand on our network are charged accordingly. - 167.
-In addition, Powerco offers discounted charges for customers who opt for load control tariffs.
+Powerco designs and constructs its network to meet this peak load. - 170.
+Powerco's prices in the Eastern and Western regions are structured to reflect different capacity bands, which allow us to differentiate our charges based on the provision of different levels of end-use capacity to our consumers. - 171.
+Our prices across both regions also provide differentials between peak and off-peak consumption in order to reflect the difference in long term costs associated with investment in additional network capacity.

+- 172. Powerco's demand charge in the Western region for both mass market and larger commercial/industrial customers is designed to signal the cost of new investment by ensuring that consumers that contribute towards the peak demand on our network are charged accordingly. - 173.
+In addition, Powerco offers discounted charges for customers who opt for load control prices.
 Configured well, load control systems are highly effective at reducing demands at peak times by deferring non-time-critical power usage.
 The benefits of load-control systems include more predictable peak demand magnitudes, fewer peaking generation plants and deferred transmission and distribution capacity augmentations.
-The benefits accrue across the entire electricity sector. - 168.
+The benefits accrue across the entire electricity sector. - 174.
 Transmission costs are a function of transmission capacity and signal the economic costs of service provision on the Transpower network.
 These costs represent around 25% of distribution prices, so also work to ensure distribution prices meet this principle.